 The other nice thing about this recipe is that it’s perfect for making ahead.
 Bake the cookies, wrap tightly and freeze.
 The texture improves!

 Update: I’ve revised the recipe a bit and have a new photo.
 For cookies like the one in the photos above, use the recipe as-is.
 For cookies like the ones in the photo below, use the ingredients listed in the notes section, but follow the same technique.
 The second version calls for a mixture of cake & all-purpose flour, less cocoa powder and baking soda instead of baking powder.
 The second version spreads more, but has a slightly fudgier, heavier, texture.
+You can make the second version with dark cocoa (Hershey’s Dark) or natural style cocoa.
+The cookies made with natural style cocoa will be a lighter shade of brown.

 - 8 ounces (2 sticks) cold, unsalted European style butter, chopped